"I don't care what you were doing young lady!" An angry woman's voice shouted. "Go to your room!"

 Then someone chuckled.
 "You know you look silly posing like that."
 He said.

 "Huh?" _____ whipped her head around, to her window.

-It was open completly, with a man wearing a long, midnight purple coat sitting on the ledge, a smirk on his lips.
+It was open completely, with a man wearing a long, midnight purple coat sitting on the ledge, a smirk on his lips.

 "Ah, hello Lady ____."

 "What a nice question, you may call me Vladimir, or Vlad for short."
-Vladimir flashed a wide grin, showing off his enlongated and pointed canines.
+Vladimir flashed a wide grin, showing off his elongated and pointed canines.

 "Your teeth!" _____ exclaimed.
 "Why are they so....pointy?"

 Vlad chuckled again, laughter shaking his chest.
 "Have you ever heard of a vampire, my dear?"
 He asked.

 "Then I suppose you could say i'm one of them!"
 He leapt from the window sill to the side of her bed.

 "Lady ____, why don't you come with me?
 I have something to show you," He said.
 "I think you'd like to see it as much as i'd like to show it to you."